realDestroyer/org-vscode/howto.md

 **Note:**

-* The number of asterisks (`*`) at the start of a line determines indentation and task symbol.
+* The number of asterisks (`*`) at the start of a line determines heading depth.
-* In `unicode` mode, Org-vscode can replace `*` headings with Unicode markers (and provides keyboard-driven status cycling).
+* In `unicode` mode, Org-vscode stores Unicode markers directly in the file.
-* In `asterisks` mode, Org-vscode keeps `* TODO ...` headings in the file and commands preserve the asterisk prefix.
+* In `asterisks` mode, Org-vscode stores plain `* TODO ...` headings in the file.
-* You can still toggle task status by clicking the symbol in Agenda Views or manually updating it.
+* If you enable `Org-vscode.decorateUnicodeHeadings`, Org-vscode can render Unicode markers visually via editor decorations while keeping the file content as `*`.

 ---

 ## 🔁 Cycle Task Statuses <a id="cycle-task-statuses"></a>

-Org-vscode supports five task states, each represented with a unique Unicode symbol:
+Org-vscode supports five task states.
+In `unicode` marker style, each state is represented with a symbol:

 | Status Keyword | Symbol | Description               |
 | -------------- | ------ | ------------------------- |